undergrad-partner-school

 Financial Aid

-There are different types of financial aid: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get the information about need-based and non-need-based aid you might get at University of North Georgia.
+Grants, loans, scholarships, work-study programs: these are all types of financial support for students.
+Check out some recent data to get informed about need-based and non-need-based aid students could get at University of North Georgia.

 Need-based

-4,720 students were awarded some form of need-based financial aid.
+4,720 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at University of North Georgia is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 6,103.
+The overall number of students (including freshmen) who were determined to have financial need was 6,103.
 The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $41,925,984, and state $846,181.
 The students of University of North Georgia received the -institutional need-based aid in the amount of $1,111,853, and external in the amount of $432,765.

 $6,451